Why Should Marketers Target the Subconscious Mind?

-How many times have you noticed that you completed a task or arrived somewhere without thinking about how you achieved it?
+How many times have you completed a task or arrived somewhere without thinking about how you achieved it?
 That’s your subconscious mind in action, making fast and automatic decisions with little or no conscious awareness of the decisions we make.
-Why does this occur?

 Unlike Kahneman, Pouget decided to avoid asking direct questions of people to determine how accurately they responded to problems.
-Instead, he studied the decisions that are made by our non-conscious brain and showed that in the vast majority of cases we make the best decision we can dependent upon the limited information available to us.
+Instead, he studied the decisions that are made by our non-conscious brain.
+He also showed that in the vast majority of cases, we make the best decision we can dependent upon the limited information available to us.

-Many decisions though are not solely reliant on our subconscious brain because our conscious and subconscious brains co-exist together.
-Further, our conscious mind (see System 2) is often triggered by visual and audio clutter, contextual issues and problems that require mental attention.
+Many decisions though are not solely reliant on our subconscious brain.
+Our conscious and subconscious brains co-exist together.
+Furthermore, our conscious mind (see System 2) is often triggered by visual and audio clutter, contextual issues and problems that require mental attention.
 This means that people have short attention spans and are very impatient.
 This has a significant impact on the digital user experience.

 Implication for CRO:

 - Avoid clutter and competing calls to action to enable our sub-conscious brain to focus on achieving active goals.
 There are often too many calls to actions and a poor visual hierarchy on many websites.

 - Use visual cues to assist users find content or calls to action.
 Avoid flat design as this lacks the cues that users have become accustomed to seeing.